 *When you get to Oz, Irish Around Oz have 10% off with GoInsurance here*

 5. What to do when you arrive in Oz?:

-We first arrived to Perth and after few months mover to Melbourne and discovered that getting a job and finding accommodation was so much easier in comparison.
+We first arrived in Perth and after a few months moved to Melbourne and discovered that getting a job and finding accommodation was so much easier in comparison.
 Read our epic road trip guide from Perth To Melbourne

 It usually doesn’t take long to set up a bank account but try and open it within six weeks of arrival as otherwise additional documents might be required.

 If you are thinking about doing some travelling when you get the East Coast of Australia is amazing.

 6. Finding a temporary place to stay for your working holiday visa in Australia

 It is important to know where you are going to stay well in advance.
 If you don’t have any firm plans yet, that’s ok but book something in advance, even a hostel.

 Make sure to have a confirmed accommodation at least for the first couple of days or weeks.

 Sooner you book better price you might get as most of the time hostels tend to be the most popular and get booked up fast.